"Sailors First" in Action: NSA Bahrain Begins Unaccompanied Housing Renovations

+“This groundbreaking represents a significant milestone for our entire team,” said Lt.
+Cmdr.
+Michelle Fitzgerald, director, Facilities Engineering & Acquisition Division, PWD Bahrain.
+“Our construction managers, contracting officers, and engineering technicians invest years of dedicated effort into projects of this scope.
+Being able to initiate these essential renovations and ultimately provide improved living conditions for our service members, is extremely rewarding.”

+This effort underscores the Navy's commitment to providing safe, comfortable, and clean housing, recognizing that such conditions are not optional but are essential to sustaining the health, welfare, and combat-effectiveness of every Sailor.

-MANAMA, Bahrain (Jan.
-12, 2026) – Personnel assigned to Resident Officer in Charge of Construction Bahrain and Naval Support Activity (NSA) Bahrain, pose for a group photo during a ribbon cutting ceremony to mark the start of a $15.8 million renovation of an unaccompanied housing facility.
-The project is part of the Commander, Navy Installations Command "Sailors First" initiative, which prioritizes long-term investments to enhance quality of life for Sailors.
-Naval Facilities Engineering Systems Command Europe, Africa, Central delivers construction, engineering and contracting as a critical component of the Navy Shore Enterprise across Europe, Africa and Central commands to enable Fleet and joint force lethality and power projection across the competition continuum.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Zac Shea)
+Naval Facilities Engineering Systems Command is the naval shore facilities, base operating support, and expeditionary engineering systems command delivering life-cycle technical and acquisition solutions aligned to fleet and Marine Corps priorities.
+NAVFAC EURAFCENT delivers construction, engineering and contracting as a critical component of the Navy Shore Enterprise across Europe, Africa and Central commands to enable Fleet and joint force lethality and power projection across the competition continuum.

 |Date Taken: